datacamp-content/courses-chamberlain-handling-missing-data-with-imputations-in-r/slides/chapter_1_7f3002bc5fc4ccdff32c9d6cdb715bc7.md

 `@script`
-Welcome to this chapter on inspecting incomplete data
+Hello we come to this introduction chapter on missing values with mice

+This chapter gives an overview of the mice package and how easy it is to get started

 ---